MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-export-data.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/KjheMTGjDXw" frameborder="0" allowfullscreen></iframe>

-## From a visualization on a Power BI dashboard
+## Export data from a Power BI dashboard

 1. Select the ellipses in the upper-right corner of the visualization.